appacademy/prep-work/App-Academy-prep-work.md

 * Eloquent Ruby (optional).
 Write idiomatic Ruby.

 __The most important thing we can tell you: You learn how to code by doing and making.
-Reading programming or watching screencasts will help, but doing exercises and building small projects is by far the best way to learn.__
+Reading programming books or watching screencasts will help, but doing exercises and building small projects is by far the best way to learn.__